-- Do the same as the section - Classify the point size by importance: the more significant a feature, the larger its point.
+- Classify the point size by importance: the more significant a feature, the larger its point.
 However, don't exceed the point size of 2.00. - For features that aren't located at a single point (for example, provincial/regional names, or town names at a large scale), don't assign any point at all.